prishamehta01/Leet-code/1603-running-sum-of-1d-array/README.md

 	<li><code>-10^6&nbsp;&lt;= nums[i] &lt;=&nbsp;10^6</code></li>
 </ul>
 <p>
-	The approach used here is that we create a new array of integers of the same size using int[ ] runningSum = new int[nums.length];
+	The approach used here is that we create a new array of integers of the same size using <br>
+	int[ ] runningSum = new int[nums.length];<br>
-Now, using a for loop which adds each element of the given array and saves it into the new array runningSum Finally, we return runningSum, which is the new array holding values of sum at each step or index.
+	Now, using a for loop which adds each element of the given array and saves it into the new array runningSum<br>
+	Finally, we return runningSum, which is the new array holding values of sum at each step or index.
 </p>